Regularized Halfspace Depth for Functional Data: Regularized Halfspace Depth

 \subsection{Selecting Tuning Parameters}

-The approximate sample RHD $\tilde{D}_{\ld, n, M}$ \eqref{eqRHDapprox2} involves three tuning parameters: the regularization parameter $\ld$ (or equivalently, the quantile level $u$), the truncation level $J$, and the number $M$ of random projection directions.
-The most important parameter, by far, is $\ld$ since it determines how sensitive the depth is to different modes of variation in the sample, which is a useful feature for analysis.
+The approximate sample RHD $\tilde{D}_{\ld, n, M}$ \eqref{eqRHDapprox2} involves three tuning parameters: the regularization parameter $\ld$ (or equivalently, the quantile level $u$), the truncation level $J$, and the number $M$ of random projection directions. { The choice of the most influential parameter $\ld \in (0,\infty)$ depends on the user's analytic goals, as each $\ld$ can provide different perspectives (e.g., magnitude versus shape) and the optimal $\ld$ for one analysis (e.g., a rank test) may not be ideal for another (e.g., a classification method).
+Moreover, further insight about the data can be obtained by investigating a family of the RHDs $\{D_\ld\}_{\ld \in \Ld}$ with multiple regularization parameters $\Ld \subseteq (0,\infty)$.
+The less sensitive tuning parameter $J$ should be a sufficiently large integer, which may be determined by a common criterion such as the fraction of variance explained (FVE) \cite[cf.][Section~12.2]{KR17}.
+Lastly, a reasonably large value for the final parameter $M$ ensures a sufficient approximation, as supported by \autoref{remRHDapprox}.
+We elaborate more details on the selection of these tuning parameters below. }

+The most important parameter, by far, is the regularization $\ld$ since it determines how sensitive the depth is to different modes of variation in the sample, which is a useful feature for analysis.
 When $\ld$ is small, projections are constrained to have large components only along the leading eigenfunctions, in which case the RHD emphasizes the overall magnitude rather than shape of the curves.
 In contrast, when $\ld$ is large, the RHD considers projections along both leading and later eigenfunctions, so it increases its emphasis in shape relative to magnitude.
 This flexibility of the RHD is used and highlighted in our outlier detection method proposed in \autoref{sec3} and is demonstrated numerically in \autoref{ssec_4_3}.

 The choice of $\ld$ may depend on the structure of a given dataset and the purpose of the study.
 If a dataset can be explained by a few modes of variation (say, mostly in terms of a vertical shift), a small regularization parameter can be chosen; otherwise a larger regularization parameter should be considered.
 If a class label response exists, the selection of $\ld$ can be tied to depth-based classification performance \citep{GC05,LR06,HRS17}.
 Parameter $\ld$ could also be chosen by maximizing the power of RHD-based rank test \citep[for general depth-based rank test, see][]{LS93, LR09} if training samples are available.
 In general, practitioners could inspect a range of $\ld$ values and obtain different rankings and outlyingness from the depth values.
 This would help understand the dataset from different perspectives in terms of magnitude vs shape.
 For practical uses, we recommend as default to set $\lambda$ according to a quantile level $u=0.95$ of the RKHS norms $\nn_M$, which is implemented in our R package.
 This choice tends to display extremeness in both magnitude and shape while avoiding degeneracy as shown in our numerical studies.